 - Demonstrate excellence in administration

-The Ed.D. in Educational Administration and Supervision requires core courses in educational leadership, research methods courses, an internship and a dissertation.
+The Ed.D. in Educational Leadership requires core courses in educational leadership, research methods courses, an internship and a dissertation.
 Students must be officially admitted to the Ed.D. program to enroll in doctoral classes.
-Please be aware that a Ph.D. in Educational Evaluation and Policy Analysis is also offered, but only the Ed.D. leads to superintendent licensure.
+Please be aware that the Ph.D. in Educational Leadership, Policy, and Human Development program area of study in Educational Evaluation and Policy Analysis (EEPA) is also offered, but only the Ed.D. leads to superintendent licensure.

 Note: All application materials must be submitted through the Graduate School’s online application site.
 No hard copies will be accepted.